T Third Street: History

+Background

+Third Street (and its extensions south) had streetcar service operated by the Market Street Railway until 1941, when repaving allowed the transit operator to replace the line with buses.
+The 15 Third Street bus was discontinued with the beginning of light rail service.

 Construction

+Construction of the line was proposed in the late 1980s as plans for the redevelopment of the Mission Bay neighborhood were established.
+Construction took place in the mid-2000s.
 The line was constructed as the Third Street Light Rail Project.
 Testing on the line took place in summer 2006, with limited service starting on January 13, 2007, and full service beginning on April 7, 2007.
 T Third Street service was initially operated between Castro station and Sunnydale station.
 Following service changes on June 30, 2007, the T Third Street and the K Ingleside lines were interlined through the Market Street subway and Twin Peaks tunnels, resulting in a combined route from Balboa Park, through downtown, to the Visitacion Valley neighborhood.

 The Mission Bay Loop project, which added a short turn loop using 18th, Illinois, and 19th, was constructed to supplement the Central Subway project.
 The loop was originally designed in 1998 as part of the Third Street Light Rail project, but was deferred due to insufficient funding.
 A $3.5 million construction contract was issued in 2014.
 Construction started in July 2016 and was completed in 2019.
 Another loop at 25th and Illinois is proposed to increase short-line service frequency between Downtown and Dogpatch.